• Skip to primary navigation

 Tips and Tricks

-• Toast your semolina in ghee while the sugar dissolves in order to save time.
+• Toast the semolina in ghee while the sugar dissolves in order to save time.

-• When you toast the semolina, you want to have your stove on medium-heat.
-Use a spatula to constantly stir it in order to get an even golden color.
-This should take around 10-15 minutes depending on how high you have the heat on, or until it's golden-brown.
+• Toast the semolina on medium heat.
+Use a spatula to constantly stir it to get an even golden color.
+This step should take around 10-15 minutes, depending on how high the heat is on, or until it's golden brown.

-• Once you add the semolina to the boiling water, it'll only take a couple of minutes to absorb the liquid, so you need to keep continuously stirring in order to avoid any lumps.
+• Once you add the semolina to the boiling water, it'll only take a couple of minutes to absorb the liquid.
+Continuously stir to avoid any lumps.

 semolina pudding